 More education, more debt

 Compare those numbers to the average student debt for bachelor’s degree grads, which is currently just under $30,000.
-So by requiring an advanced degree, the physical therapy “powers that be” are costing students an extra $40,000 to $70,000 (or more) in student debt.
-And DPT students are losing out on three years of earnings as well.
+So by requiring an advanced degree with additional semesters in school and adding to the academic year, the physical therapy “powers that be” are costing students an extra $40,000 to $70,000 (or more) in student debt.
+And DPT students are losing out on three years of earnings as well on top of increased expenses.

 Have doctorate degrees increased physical therapist salaries?